 “OMC addresses the needs of farmers for a traceable and secure supply back-end system for diverse agricultural crops while bringing more pricing transparency to attributes related to nutrition, taste, origin or other characteristics,” said AgLaunch Executive Director Pete Nelson

 OMC is analyzing the barriers to mutually beneficial contractual relationships between sellers and buyers and developing innovative crop assessment tools for supply chain participants.
-The Open Market Platform builds on and complements other initiatives underway through the land grant university system, private companies and the US Department of Agriculture.
+The Open Market Platform builds on and complements other initiatives underway through the land grant university system, private companies and the U.S. Department of Agriculture.
 Designed with transparency and traceability at its core, the platform equips farmers with real-time tools and metrics to break into new markets.
 This innovative platform is intended to drive broad adoption, lower barriers to entry and promote peer-to-peer transactions using smart contracts.
 These contracts rely on blockchain technology, which allows for decentralized, transparent historical records of assets.
 Institutional buyers using the platform can transact securely and efficiently while supporting resilient, community-driven, regional agriculture and facilitating price transparency for non-commodity crops.

 This two-year program is already piloting a prototype version of the technology in Tennessee through the AgLaunch Farmer Network, while coordinating with farmers and local food aggregators across the Mississippi Delta region to connect regional farmers with institutional buyers.